nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/search-endpoints.md

     status: ok
 details:
     howto:
-        excerpt: >-
-            This how-to provides some examples of how to use the REST API to query the Nuxeo repository, as well as to save these queries and later reproduce them.
+        excerpt: 'This how-to provides some examples of how to use the REST API to query the Nuxeo repository, as well as to save these queries and later reproduce them.'
         level: Advanced
         tool: Code
         topics: 'Query, REST API'